ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Here's an overview of all events the *Controller* sends.
 Note that the data of every event contains the *id*, *version* and *client* parameters that are also sent on :ref:`playerReady <javascriptapi>`.

-.. describe:: item
+.. describe:: ITEM

    Fired when the player switches to a new playlist entry.
 The new item will immediately start playing.
 Data:

   * *index* ( Number ): playlist index of the media file that starts playing.

-.. describe:: mute
+.. describe:: MUTE

    Fired when the player's audio is muted or unmuted.
 Data:

    * *state* ( Boolean ): the new mute state.
 If *true*, the player is muted.

-.. describe:: play
+.. describe:: PLAY

    Fired when the player toggles playback (playing/paused).
 Data:

    * *state* ( Boolean ): the new playback state.
 If *true*, the player plays.
 If *false*, the player pauses.

-.. describe:: playlist
+.. describe:: PLAYLIST

    Fired when a new playlist (a single file is also pushed as a playlist!) has been loaded into the player.
 Data:

    * *playlist* ( Array ): The new playlist.
 It has exactly the same structure as the return of the *getPlaylist()* call.

-.. describe:: resize
+.. describe:: RESIZE

    Fired when the player is resized.
 This includes entering/leaving fullscreen mode.
 Data: